-The letter will note that any appeal to the Review Stage would need, in addition to establishing grounds for appeal, to demonstrate (as appropriate):
+The letter will note that no new issues can be raised at the Review Stage that have not been raised at the Formal Stage.
+It will also note that any appeal to the Review Stage would need, in addition to establishing grounds for appeal, to demonstrate (as appropriate):

 If none of 1) to 7) above apply, Part B procedures will be followed as appropriate.

 The Case Officer investigates the appeal.
-As part of the investigation the Case Officer identifies possible remedies with the department in the event that the appeal should be upheld.
+As part of the investigation the Case Officer may identify possible remedies with the department in the event that the appeal should be upheld.

 - The student is issued with a Formal Stage Appeal Outcome letter, detailing the reasons that the appeal is being rejected.
 The letter will advise the student of their right to appeal to the Review Stage.

-In the case of 2 i. above, it must be possible to reject all aspects of the appeal, and the decision to reject the appeal must be supported by the student’s academic department(s).
+In this case it must be possible to reject all aspects of the appeal.

 3. In all other cases, the Appeals Chair considers the appeal and all information obtained as part of the investigation, and determines one of the following: